Yesterday’s Laughs

 Loading

 Are less-religious or more secular nations happier than religious ones?
 Studies suggest yes.
 Personally, I would certainly be happier in a more secular nation if it meant fewer angry, nasty, fanatic believers like the Westboro Baptist congregation (see picture, right), or the faux-faith anti-mask/anti-vaccine, pro-disease protestors,* or any of the frothing anti-choice, anti-abortion protestors who appear around medical clinics.
-I suspect many among us would also … (more–>)
+I suspect many among us would also live much more happily without their disruptive, often vicious, pseudo-religious behaviour.
+But as a democratic, liberal society we are … click below for more ↓

 Back to Top